 Waukesha County and the HOME Consortium conducted a variety of public outreach to garner input from county and municipal staff, government agencies, nonprofit agencies, affordable housing developers, local service providers, residents, and others in preparing this Plan.
-Because of COVID-19 restrictions, most meetings in 2021 were held virtually, and meeting in 2022 have been a mix of virtual and in person.
-However, Waukesha County still tried to collect public input through public hearings, and monthly public meetings of both the HOME and CDBG Board.
+Most meetings in 2022 and 2023 were held in person, but a small percentage were held virtually.
+Waukesha County collected public input through public hearings, and monthly public meetings of both the HOME and CDBG Board.